1.e4 c5 2.Nf3 e6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 Nc6

 - Flexibility regarding position type > Often you can choose between active piece play (initiated by Bb4/Bc5/d5) or a favorable form of the Scheveningen- or Paulsen-structure

 What was the impetus for me to start analyzing it?

-Actually, I already played the Four Knights in the 80s (see blog post 2), for the same reasons as described above.
+Actually, I already played the Four Knights in the 80s, for the same reasons as described above.
 However, back in the day, I couldn’t find a satisfactory answer to 6.Ndb5, and as I didn’t want to play the Shveshnikov, I turned to other openings instead.

 In the early 2000s the line 6.Ndb5 Bc5 received some traction.
-However, it is still considered dubious to date as there is no mainstream coverage available.
+However, it is still considered dubious to date as there is no mainstream coverage available (I offer 37 single analyses to this subject alone).
 In 2016 I had some ideas for improvements and managed to repair the critical lines.
 After the 6.Ndb5-problem was solved, I started to analyze all other variations.

 What do you get?